-Mark your calendar for these upcoming events in 2014!
+Mark your calendar for these upcoming events in your community!
 There are many ways to support the fundraiser: sponsor the event, form a team and raise funds, donate prizes, raise funds using online fundraising as a Virtual Bowler!
 Click on the Events page to see details for Bowl for Kids’ Sake and links to online fundraising!
-Call your local office to sign up for a bowling time for your team!
+Contact your local office to sign up for a bowling time for your team!

 Start Something Big in a child’s life today!
 Men and women are needed to be Big Brothers and Big Sisters to youth in all nine counties that we serve!
 Enjoy fun activities just like Matt and Benjamin do!
 Enjoy a rewarding and fun way to support your local community!
 Visit our “Volunteer” page to download a volunteer enrollment form or visit our “Branch Offices” page to see contact info for our nine counties.